evaepel/software-verification-project/README.md

 One thing we especially appreciated is the use of non deterministic values in order to cover every possible case, thing we cannot do with simple tests.

-Finally we really want to thank Shahar and Yakir for the support, invest and availability during all the semester and the summer.
+Finally we really want to thank Shachar and Yakir for the support, invest and availability during all the semester and the summer.